SystemsApproach/5G/primer.rst

    waveforms, with subcarrier spacings of 60kHz and 120kHz.
 Both have scheduling intervals of 0.125ms.

+These various configurations of subcarrier spacing and scheduling intervals are sometimes called the *numerology* of the radio's air interface.

-This range of options is important because it adds another degree of freedom to the scheduler.
+This range of numerology is important because it adds another degree of freedom to the scheduler.
 In addition to allocating radio resources to users, it has the ability to dynamically adjust the size of the resource by changing the wave form being used.
 With this additional freedom, fixed-sized REs are no longer the primary unit of resource allocation.
 We instead use more abstract terminology, and talk about allocating *Resource Blocks* to subscribers, where the 5G scheduler determines both the size and number of Resource Blocks allocated during each time interval.

 :numref:`Figure %s <fig-scheduler>` depicts the role of the scheduler from this more abstract perspective, where just as with 4G, CQI